 As the energies of postmodernism have waned in America, the long adherence of southern novelists to traditional modes of storytelling has come to seem a defining strength, especially their adherence to a realistic, idiomatic voice, a strong sense of place, and a clean narrative line.
-Despite years of residence in Canada and Italy, Mississippi born-and-bred Elizabeth Spencer has continued to manifest those strengths over a long career, most recently in The Salt Line (1984) and The Night Travelers (1991).
+Despite years of residence in Canada and Italy, Mississippi bornand-bred Elizabeth Spencer has continued to manifest those strengths over a long career, most recently in The Sa It Line (1984) and The Night Travelers (1991).
 Those strengths are no less evident in a dazzling first novel by Louise Shivers, Here to Get My Baby Out of Jail (1983), a starkly poetic tale of adultery and murder among farm people in North Carolina.
 The South has had a successful formula in this respect for more than eighty years, of course.
-What tends to invigorate the formula anew is the New South of piney barrens, pick-up trucks, and tricky new racial and social balances - "hick chic" as it is referred to on the national scene.5 profundities, and aspirations to visit the local shopping mall.
-But Sam also aspires to understand the Vietnam era in America (an era that ended before she was born) and to touch thereby a profounder, more affecting reality than is otherwise available to her.
-Like many other "crackers" in the New South novel.
-Sam has no sense of history and no real sense of community, for those traditional supports of the southern family have been eclipsed by the economic life of the cities.
-Sam is kin in this regard to Ruth Ann Boatright in Dorothy Allison's Bastard Out of Carolina (1991) and Garnet Lanev in M.A.
+What tends to invigorate the formula anew is the New South of piney barrens, pick-up trucks, and tricky new racial and social balances - "hick chic" as it is referred to on the national scene.s

+The preeminent voice of southern "hick chie" is Bobbie Ann Mason, whose first novel, In Country (1985), is brilliantly successful in capturing the voice and confusions of a teen-aged girl named Sam Hughes, whose mind is a swamp of brand-names, talk-show profundities, and aspirations to visit the local shopping mall.
+But Sam also aspires to understand the Vietnam era in America (an era that ended before she was bom) and to touch thereby a profounder, more affecting reality than is otherwise available to her.
+Like many other "crackers" in the New South novel, Sam has no sense of history and no real sense of community, for those traditional supports of the southern family have been eclipsed by the economic life of the cities.
+Sam is kin in this regard to Ruth Ann Boatright in Dorothy Allison's Bastard Out of Carolina (1991) and Garnet Laney in M.A.
 Harper's For the Love of Robert E. Lee (1992).
 She is kin on a different social level to all who suffer adolescent angst in Jill McCorkle's artful novels The Cheer Leader (1984), July 7th (1984), Tending to Virginia (1987), and Ferris Beach (1990), and to the extraordinary Simons Everson Manigault of Padgett Powell's first novel Edisto (1984).
 Powell's principal character is not at all "cracker" but disestablished gentry, the son of an eccentric, college-professor mother, who has given him a vocabulary and sophistication so much greater than his understanding that he seems kin not only to Mason's Sam Hughes but also to Salinger's Holden Caulfield.
-The numbing iteration of brand names and other trivia can seem easy satire in some of these New South novels, but the intensely imagined, pitch-perfect voices that tend to distinguish them turn the flow of trivia into something more: into an impoverished frame of discourse deeply moving because of its poverty.
+The numbing iteration of brand names and other trivia can seem easy satire in some of those New South novels, but the intensely imagined, pitch-perfect voices that tend to distinguish them tum the flow of trivia into something more: into an impoverished frame of discourse deeply moving because of its poverty.